-The Company invests its excess cash balances in short and long-term corporate bonds, generally with remaining maturities of less than two years.
-At December 31, 2014, the Company had short-term investments of \$23,532,402, and long-term investments of \$17,806,499, for a total of \$41,338,901.
-The fair value of its investment at December 31, 2014 was \$40,759,068.
+The Company invests its excess cash balances in short- and long-term corporate bonds, generally with remaining maturities of less than two years.
+At June 30, 2015, the Company had short-term investments of \$23,280,640, and long-term investments of \$1,085,282, for a total of \$24,365,922.
+The fair value of its investment at June 30, 2015 was \$24,128,345.
 The Company expects to hold such investments until maturity, and thus unrealized gains and losses from the fluctuations in the fair value of the securities are not likely to be realized.

-As part of an equity financing in June 2010, Arrowhead issued warrants to acquire up to 329,649 shares of Common Stock (the "2010 Warrants"), of which 24,324 warrants were outstanding at December 31, 2014.
-Similarly, as part of a financing in December 2012, Arrowhead issued warrants to acquire up to 912,543 shares of Common Stock (the "2012 Warrants") of which 265,161 warrants were outstanding at December 31, 2014.
-Further, as part of a financing in January 2013, Arrowhead issued warrants to acquire up to 833,530 shares of Common Stock (the "2013 Warrants") of which 12,123 warrants were outstanding at December 31, 2014 (collectively the "Warrants").
-Each of the Warrants discussed above contains a mechanism to adjust the strike price upon the issuance of certain dilutive equity securities.
-If during the terms of the Warrants, the Company issues Common Stock.
+As part of an equity financing in June 2010, Arrowhead issued warrants to purchase up to 329,649 shares of Common Stock (the "2010 Warrants"), of which 24,324 warrants were outstanding at June 30, 2015.
+Similarly, as part of a financing in December 2012, Arrowhead issued warrants to purchase up to 912,543 shares of Common Stock (the "2012 Warrants") of which 265,161 warrants were outstanding at June 30, 2015.
+Further, as part of a financing in January 2013, Arrowhead issued warrants to purchase up to 833,530 shares of Common Stock (the "2013 Warrants" and, together with the 2010 Warrants and the 2012 Warrants, the "Warrants") of which 12,123 warrants were outstanding at June 30, 2015.
+Each of the Warrants contains a mechanism to adjust the strike price upon the issuance of certain dilutive equity securities.
+If during the terms of the Warrants, the Company issues Common Stock at a price lower than the exercise price for the Warrants, the exercise price would be reduced to the amount equal to the issuance price of the Common Stock.
 As a result of these features, the Warrants are subject to derivative accounting as prescribed under ASC 815.
 Accordingly, the fair value of the Warrants on the date of issuance was estimated using an option pricing model and recorded on the Company's Consolidated Balance Sheet as a derivative liability.
 The fair value of the Warrants is recorded as a non-operating gain or loss as change in value of derivatives in the Company's Consolidated Statement of Operations.
-During the three months ended December 31, 2014, the Company recorded a non-cash gain from the change in fair value of the derivative liability of \$2,179,651, and during the three months ended December 31, 2013, the Company recorded a non-cash loss of \$3,507,496.
+During the three and nine months ended June 30, 2015, the Company recorded a non-cash gain/(loss) from the change in fair value of the derivative liability of \$(102,763) and \$2,268,798, respectively.
+During the three and nine months ended June 30, 2014, the Company recorded a non-cash gain/(loss) of \$737,072 and \$(5,680,540), respectively.